 9. You’ll have financially stable employees

 Many modern companies conduct background checks of prospective employees.
-Hiring managers are often wary of workers with bankruptcy issues because those employees may be more susceptible to theft, bribery or other damaging behaviour.
+Hiring managers are often wary of workers with bankruptcy issues, because those employees may be more susceptible to theft, bribery or other damaging behavior.
 They may also be less productive due to distractions from their financial situation.
-These same issues are just as relevant with current employees, and offering good benefits can help them avoid financial difficulties.

-As CNBC reports, 66.5% of 2018 bankruptcies filed in the US were due to medical issues.
-This often includes a combination of insurmountable healthcare costs and missed time from work.
 Providing employees with good medical coverage and ample paid leave helps them stay financially solvent.
-Smaller companies should consider a shared pool for paid time off, allowing employees to take the time they need without added expense for the company.
+Smaller companies, meanwhile, should consider a shared pool for paid time off, allowing employees to take the time they need without added expense for the company.

 10. Employees are more invested in the company’s success